rishikeshh09/rishikeshh09/README.md

-# Hi there! 👋 I'm Rishi
+# Hi there! 👋 I'm rishi

 Welcome to my GitHub profile!
 I'm a second-year college student passionate about development(Web & Android).
 I'm dedicated, and optimistic towards learning and growth.
 With excellent communication skills, I enjoy collaborating with others to create meaningful projects.